 Whether in a gym, a bar, a restaurant or a public park or public road, someone, whether the local authority or commercial business, could have a duty to ensure you can use that place safely.
 From faulty equipment in a gym to a slip due to a spillage in a supermarket, if you are caused injury because someone has been negligent, you could look into your eligibility to make a claim.

 Finally, if you’ve been subjected to negligent medical care, then you could have cause to launch a medical negligence claim for any unnecessary suffering.
-To have a valid claim, the negligence you’ve experienced could have led to you suffering avoidable symptoms or worsening of a health condition or preventable injury that you might not otherwise have suffered.
+To have a valid claim, the clinical negligence you’ve experienced could have led to you suffering avoidable symptoms or worsening of a health condition or preventable injury that you might not otherwise have suffered.
 Examples could include:

 - Blood transfusion errors.